What is a support group?

 Visit our page on guidance on setting up a rare disorder support group.

 Find a support group

-We have also compiled a list of other New Zealand health and disability support and information groups and services for both rare and common disorders.
-These groups can provide information and assistance with conditions related to a rare disorder.
+NZORD has collected the contact details of rare disease support groups in New Zealand (and international groups where there is no New Zealand group), as well as other New Zealand health and disability support and information groups and services for both rare and common disorders that can provide information and assistance with conditions related to a rare disorder.

 If you represent a support group that is not included in our directory, please let us know about your group: email@example.com or 04 385 1119.